EdoLabWorks/Node-WebControl/README.md

 Upon receiving the confirmation code, the Web Control interface will show ON/OFF message to each corresponding device HTML section.
 The button will also change color indicating the switch is in ON or OFF state.

-Make sure all app dependencies (express, body-parser and socket.io) are installed before using it.
+Make sure all app dependencies (express, body-parser and socket.io) are installed before using the app.

 Start the app using the command $node app in CLI and open http://localhost:3000 in any browser on your dev PC.